History of Decorative Metal Artworks

 When perfectly dry, the object was heated so the wax can melt and drain out through a small hole.
 This results in a cast whereby liquid bronze is filled and left to set.
-When cool, the clay mould must be broken to reveal the bronze object.
+When cool, the clay mold must be broken to reveal the bronze object.

 French Metal Crafts

-In France, the peak of the art of metal crafting occurred simultaneously with her pinnacle of decorative art works.
+In France, the peak of the art of metal crafting occurred simultaneously with her pinnacle of decorative artworks.

-They produced gilded bronze furniture enhancements, andirons, and clocks in ormolu (cast bronze ornaments surfaced with gold) that reached near perfection in design, form and finish but soon headed for a decline by the early 19th century.
+They produced gilded bronze furniture enhancements, andirons, and clocks in ormolu (cast bronze ornaments surfaced with gold) that reached near perfection in design, form, and finish but soon headed for a decline by the early 19th century.

 Metal Art Designs of England and America

 Metals used for interior décor works in both America and England followed similar patterns and lines.
-In the 17th century, both countries had hardware products made in wrought iron, but far more thought was put into the English designs than that of the Americans.
+In the 17th century, both countries had hardware products made of wrought iron, but far more thought was put into the English designs than that of the Americans.